yannicklevederpvtl/cf-jupyterlab-uv/README.md

 4. **Notebook sample**
    - Bind your genai chat service named "chat-llm" to your Jupyterlab app (or edit the nobebook accordingly)
     ```bash
-   cf bind-service cf-jupyterlab chat-llm
+   cf bind-service cf-jupyterlab-uv chat-llm
-   cf restage cf-jupyterlab
+   cf restage cf-jupyterlab-uv
     ```
     - Open and use the nbsample notebook in Jupyterlab